aerialls/synology-srm/README.md

 )
 ```

-You can now access all different namespaces from the API.
-The only namespace available currently is `mesh` with the following method.
+You can now access all namespaces from the API.
+The following methods are availabe.

+* Core
+  * system_utilization
+* Mesh
+  * network_wanstatus
+  * network_wifidevice

 ```python
 devices = client.mesh.network_wifidevice()